 • providing specific advice so as to ensure the political, institutional and financial feasibilityof the reforms in order to ensure their effective implementation.

-Anticorruption; Customs and Tax Policy (Domestic Revenue Mobilisation); Diplomatic and European Affairs; Education and Research; Energy; Financial Services; Environment & Green Transition; Internal Security Affairs; Local Public Administration Reform, including Descentralisation and Voluntary Amalgamation; Reforms Coordination; Strategic Coordination and European Affairs.
+Agri-food Sector Development; Anticorruption; Anti-Money Laundering and Assets Recovery and Management; Customs and Tax Policy (Domestic Revenue Mobilisation); Education and Research; Energy; Financial Services; Environment & Green Transition; Justice and Prosecution; Internal Security Affairs; Public Administration Reform; Reforms Coordination; Strategic Coordination and European Affairs.

 The EU High-Level Advisers are senior, qualified professionals with significant experience in leading sectoral public policies and/or in managing public bodies at the highest level in Member States countries, and can also share international experiences from countries at various stages of EU integration.

-The beneficiary institutions include: Prime Minister’s Office, State Chancellery, Presidential Administration, Customs Service, Ministry of Finance, Ministry of Energy, Ministry of Environment, Ministry of Education and Research, Ministry of Internal Affairs, Office for Prevention and Fight against Money Laundering, Criminal Asset Recovery Agency under the National Anticorruption Centre.
+The beneficiary institutions include: Prime Minister’s Office, State Chancellery, Presidential Administration, National Bank of Moldova, Customs Service, Ministry of Finance, Ministry of Energy, Ministry of Agriculture and Food Industry, Ministry of Environment, Ministry of Education and Research, Ministry of Internal Affairs, Office for Prevention and Fight against Money Laundering, Criminal Asset Recovery Agency under the National Anticorruption Centre.